conciso/coding-dojo/x-mas-tree/README.md

 ```

 The exercise is to create a tree with variable size of branches and with or without star at the top.

+If the exercise seems to be too easy then some constraints could be used, e.g.:
+ * No usage of loops
+ * No usage of lambdas and loops
+ * No usages of if-then-else expression
+ * No local and global variables